StefkaIvanova/SoftUni-Courses/README.md

 # SoftUni-Courses
-Demo Repo for Software Technologies @ SoftUni - Stefka Ivanova
+Demo Repo for Software Technologies @ SoftUni - Stefka Ivanova - May 2023